 How Adult Acne Affects Mental Health

 I realized there was a big gap in the cosmetic space that needed to be filled.
-That’s when I realized I wanted to create something unique — something that targeted the specific needs of women 35 to 50.
+That’s when I realized I wanted to create something unique — something that targeted the specific needs of adult women with acne-prone skin.

 Once you had the idea for ClearBalm, where did you start?